Access All Areas

 Coryell was touring with a business manager, (more accurately, a baby sitter) whose main job was to try to keep him sober.
 It didn't work.

 Coryell asked me to sneak him a beer, which he intended to drink in the bathroom, where no one would see him.
 Knowing that he would prevail with or without my help, I told him to relax in another room away from the party guests (one with a seat that wasn't a toilet) and went to grab a Molson.
 When I delivered the beer, he was snorting up the last of an illicit substance and apologized that he had none left to offer.
-He then said that he felt like playing some guitar and asked me to have the promoter grab his Ovation 6 string acoustic.
+He then said that he felt like playing some guitar and asked me to have the promoter grab his Ovation 6 string acoustic from the car.
 I asked if his intention was to play privately, or in the living room where the main party was taking place.
 Coryell said he wouldn't want to bother the guests with his playing.
-I said that I didn't think it would be an issue!
+I replied that I didn't think it would be an issue!

 After acquiring the guitar, I wheeled an office chair into the the living room and cut off the stereo.
 I then announced to everyone's surprise "Ladies and gentlemen...
 Mr. Larry Coryell!".
-We were all blown away as Coryell sat down and treated us to an hour long private concert; in my living room; in Kent, Ohio!
-Strangely; no one complained about the fact that we ran out of beer.
+We were all blown away as Coryell sat down and treated us to an hour long private concert in my living room in Kent, Ohio!
+Strangely, no one complained about the fact that we ran out of beer.

 Return to Access All Areas